Deem02/python-bank-project/readme.md

 ## Core Features:

-- Customer Account Management Add new customers with checking and savings account.
+- Customer Account Management: Add new customers with checking and savings account.

 - Secure Authentication: A customer login system to access their accounts.